 Celebrate the half-way point of your campaign with a few drinks or nibbles.
 Invite along everyone who has pledged on your project so far to make them feel valued and give everyone a fresh burst of energy.

 Gather everyone for an event an hour before the campaign closes.
-You can rally for some more pledges from around the room and get to celebrate
+You can rally for some more pledges from around the room and get to celebrate the moment with your Crowd.

 Flyers